-While the results of fiscal 2012 were positive, we recognize that many consumers continue to face challenging economic conditions and uncertainty.
-Further as we enter fiscal 2013, consumers continue to confront both domestic and global economic news that cause concern in the retail environment and lead us to be cautious in our outlook for the coming year.
-The compensation committee evaluated compensation for fiscal 2012 with an eye toward balancing retention of key executive officers with our pay for performance principles and anticipated costs to the Company.
-With this in mind, the compensation committee kept the same elements of compensation for fiscal 2013 as the elements in place for fiscal 2012.
-As such, fiscal 2012 target total direct compensation in the form of stock options awards and restricted stock awards.
+The compensation committee evaluated compensation for fiscal 2013 with an eye toward balancing retention of key executive officers with our pay for performance principles and anticipated costs to the Company.
+With this in mind, the compensation committee kept the same elements of compensation for fiscal 2014 as the elements in place for fiscal 2013.
+As such, fiscal 2013 target total direct compensation consists of base salary, annual short-term cash based incentives, bonus and long-term equity incentive compensation in the form of stock options awards and restricted stock awards.
 The compensation committee believes this combination of elements of compensation is the appropriate mix to motivate future performance, drive Company results and retain executive officers.
 The compensation committee will continue to evaluate both quantitative and qualitative performance results relative to internal goals and standards as well as industry averages when evaluating and determining total direct compensation rewards and opportunities for its NEOs.